 - Project Narrative: No more than 3 pages single-spaced.
 Please use 1-inch margins with 12 point, Times New Roman font.
 Narratives should follow the suggested format and include the following headers:

 - Project title

-- Highlight how the proposed work will contribute to the field school-based health solutions and how the project will demonstrate the intended impact.
+- Highlight how the proposed work contributes to the field of school-based health.

-Awardees will be notified by email no later than June 1, 2020 and funding will be distributed on July 1, 2020.
-If selected to receive the grant, awardees must submit an interim progress report and may be asked to present their work at the Consortium’s symposium.
+Awardees will be notified by email no later than June 1, 2021, and funding will be distributed on July 1, 2021.
+If selected to receive the grant, awardees must submit an interim progress report 6 months from the date of the award and may be asked to present their work at the Consortium’s symposium.